 - CMHC students were trained in best practices and, to a limited degree, are implementing what they learned

 The results of the second survey indicated a high rate of success in the delivery and outcome of training in conjunction with consultation services.
 However, there were some limitations associated with ongoing implementation, which are believed to be primarily due to three factors: determining the “fit” with existing processes, competing programs, and budget and IT restrictions.
-The organizations with whom I consulted felt that there would be a continual need for new staff training, for refresher courses, and for completion of consultation.
-As a result of the consultation provided, these organizations are revising policies and procedures, making sure that TeleMental Health services are secure and compliant, and that platforms for review are built in to their structure.
+The organizations with whom I consulted felt that there would be a continual need for new staff training, refresher courses, and for completion of consultation.
+As a result of the consultation provided, these organizations are revising policies and procedures, making sure that TeleMental Health services are secure and compliant, and that platforms for review are built into their structure.